 Dressers, tables, and any other square-shaped items should receive extra cushioning with moving blankets.
 Once the dressers and tables are loaded in, their surfaces can be used as spaces for additional items.
 Unwrapped mattresses may be kept free of dirt by placing moving blankets along the truck floor.
 Wrapped upholstery deserves an extra layer of protection with layers of packing blankets surrounding them.

 Moving into your new place takes planning to safeguard the furniture.
 Clearly mark, for the movers, where each furniture piece should go.
 Furniture damage is greatly reduced when less time is spent scrambling for the correct location.

 Work with a Professional Mover

 As challenging as moving day can be, those relocating can take the hassle out of packing by hiring a professional mover that is experienced in both furniture disassembly and moving.
-Mid-West Moving & Storage offers top-notch disassembly and moving services.
-Our licensed and insured movers have 35 years of experience disassembling grandfather clocks, pool tables, pianos, and hot tubs, among many other substantial items, in preparation for a move.
+Mid-West Moving & Storage has been offering top-notch disassembly and moving services since 1983.
+Our licensed and insured movers have years of experience disassembling grandfather clocks, pool tables, pianos, and hot tubs, among many other substantial items, in preparation for a move.

 Whether your move involves shifting possessions in either a home or business, Mid-West Moving & Storage has the professional equipment and dedicated manpower to ensure the move and all furniture assembly and disassembly are handled with care.
 With more than 2,500 moves under our belt, Mid-West Moving & Storage is prepared to handle the most awkward-shaped, bulkiest furniture items with professionalism and ease.